AMSAT-NA/PacSatSW/README.md

 ```
 Hitting return will show you a pacsat> prompt.
 Type help or helpall to get the commands

+If the code in CCS compiled then you should be able to flash the board using the ICON on the toolbar.

 # Connecting to the PacSat booster board (Depreciated)
 If you have the Pacsat board connected to the launchpad then you will need a serial connection to read debug information.
 You can use a USB Serial adapter as long as it uses 3.3V levels.
 That is almost all of them.
 If it mentions 5V that is almost always a seperate pass though voltage and not the TTL levels.
 But check to make sure.
 Make up a cable to attach to connector J3 on the purple board.
 The pins are marked on the PCB.
 It is still 38k4 baud.